sjentsch/lsjDocs/Ch09/Ch09_HypothesisTesting_03.rst

 hand, if *X* = 99 of our participants got the question right then we would feel pretty confident that the null hypothesis is wrong.
-Similarly, if only *X* = 3 people got the answer right we would be similarly confident that the null was wrong.
+Similarly, if only *X* = 3 people got the answer right we would be similarly confident that the null hypothesis was wrong.
 Let us be a little more technical about this.
 We have a quantity *X* that we can calculate by looking at our data.
 After looking at the value of *X* we make a decision about whether to believe that the null hypothesis is correct,